Wilfred/wilfred.github.com/_posts/2016-06-12-hypermedia-how-the-www-fell-short.markdown

 </figcaption>
 </figure>

+Bidirectional links are alive and well in Wikipedia, which provides a 'What links here' feature to discover related topics.

 ## Transclusion

-It's not possible to include one web page in another.
+Today's web cannot include one page in another.
 You could manaully scrape the HTML and paste it in, but then you miss out any future updates.